For example, suppose the output window contained the following text:

 modules before it is finally transmitted.
 The Logging

-module, if active, will write string
+module, if active, will write string to the

 current log file.
 If Local Echo mode is selected then

-will be written to the client's main
+string will be written to the client's main

 window in highlighted text.
 The following example transmits